ChrisPrusik/HugoChecker/README.md

 ## Root folder

-The root folder should also contain hugo configuration file `config.yaml`.
+The root folder given as the input `hugo-folder` should also contain hugo the configuration file `config.yaml`.
 At least, two parameters should be described in that file:

 ```yaml
 languageCode: en